H3c702/Hector9000/README.md

 A future extension might allow multi-language UIs.

 Assigning valves
 ---

 The available ingreduents are also moved to the db and can initial be edited in the databas.py or over the WEB UI in the future.

+For teh meantime you can use the script "SetValveIng.py".

+    python3 Hector9000/tools/SetValveIng.py

 Development on non-Hector hardware :